 Both agent voice metrics and work activity information within CRM can be fed into third-party Workforce Management (WFM) systems.
 This provides Workforce planners and managers with a consolidated view into real-time agent adherence and compliance.
 Whether you are using a single platform for all interaction channels or leveraging CRM for digital with a separate telephony link, it is useful to feed Omni-Channel information into a WFM system for accurate cross-channel scheduling, forecasting and resource allocation.
 Cloud-based platforms give you the ability to quickly scale up or down.
 Using work activity information in conjunction with remote agents and an integrated Workforce Engagement suite would ensure that your wait times never exceed single digits.

-A recent survey conducted by one of our customers revealed that the organization’s top priorities revolve around improving CX and increasing revenue through 2020.
+A 2020 survey conducted by one of our customers revealed that the organization’s top priorities revolve around improving CX and increasing revenue.
 However, you can’t really move your CSat needle without improving agent experience and efficiency.
 At the end of the day, agents need the right tools to provide great customer service.
 Great customer experiences directly translate into better customer loyalty, increase in spending, and ultimately account for significant revenue growth.

-With NICE’s acquisition of inContact a few years ago and the recent Salesforce Service Cloud Voice announcements solidifying Salesforce’s partnership with AWS, the demand for a fully consolidated customer engagement hub is very clear.
+With NICE’s acquisition of inContact several years ago and the Salesforce Service Cloud Voice announcements solidifying Salesforce’s partnership with AWS, the demand for a fully consolidated customer engagement hub is very clear.